kp-156/eco2ai-implementation-minor-project-/README.md

 pip install -e .
 ```

-Install the other dependencies using pip as follows:
+Browse to the root directory of this repository and run the following command to install other dependencies as follows:
 ```
 pip install -r requirements.txt
 ```